Marsham Towers: Redevelopment

-The Rotundas were used as a communications centre and a civil service sports club, amongst other things.
+The rotundas were used as a communications centre and a civil service sports club, amongst other things.
 By the time the towers were complete, the three separate ministries had merged into the Department of the Environment, and having separate towers proved inefficient.
-The bland frontage of the blocks, described in Nikolaus Pevsner's architectural guides as "the very image of faceless bureaucracy", was much criticised and local people nicknamed them as "the three ugly sisters".
+The bland frontage of the blocks, described in Nikolaus Pevsner's architectural guides as "the very image of faceless bureaucracy", was much criticised and local people nicknamed them "the three ugly sisters".

 Michael Heseltine announced on 6 February 1992 that he proposed to knock the building down.
 In 1996 an architectural competition was held for a mixed-use replacement but did not produce a clear outcome.
-Eventually it was decided to build a replacement for the Home Office on the site and the towers were taken down in 2002–03.
+Eventually it was decided to build a replacement for the Home Office on the site and the towers were taken down in 2002/03.
 The site is now occupied by Sir Terry Farrell's new building at 2 Marsham Street, which the Home Office first occupied in February 2005 and a housing development containing just over 100 apartments called New Palace Place.